JMC Yuhu 7

 The JMC Yuhu 7 (江铃域虎7) is a mid-size pickup truck produced by Jiangling Motors for the Chinese market.

 Overview

 During the 2015 Shanghai Motor Show, Jiangling Motors showed off a concept called the Jiangling Yuhu concept that previewed the JMC Yuhu 7 pickup.

 The JMC Yuhu 7 pickup shares similar exterior design elements with the JMC Yuhu due to it being built on the same Jiangling platform.
 The Yuhu 7 is essentially an upgraded and restyled Yuhu, with the front and rear being the main difference.
 The Yuhu 7 is the second JMC vehicle to use the new JMC family front fascia that started with the JMC Teshun.

 The engine options of the Yuhu 7 includes a 2.0 liter turbo gasoline engine producing 205 horsepower and 325 N-m and a 2.4 liter turbo diesel engine producing 140 horsepower and 375 N-m.

 The cargo bed size of the Yuhu 7 is 1475mm/1475mm/500mm.

+2022 Facelift

+The Yuhu 7 received a facelift in November 2021 for the 2022 model year.
+The updated Yuhu 7 features a restyled front end and the powertrain is a Ecoboost 2.0 GTDi engine developing 220hp and 350N·m with the diesel version being powered by a Ford Puma 2.0 liter Turbo engine developing 141hp and 350N·m.
+The transmission is a 6-speed manual gearbox or a 8-speed automatic gearbox.